How to Clean up Your Name and Improve Your Personal Online Reputation

 You may even want to consider deleting some of your online accounts.

 If you're an individual, you could have some old social media accounts that are cringe-worthy today.
-If you're a business, you may have an old email account or a worn-out social media page.
+If you're a business, you may have an old email account or a worn-out social media page, or worse.

 Think about your entire web presence, and take a look at deleting or tightening up the privacy settings on all of your online accounts and web 2.0 profiles, including the following: